SassyCatSlaps/JavaScript-Projects/README.md

 # JavaScript-Projects

-This is where I will be submitting my Javascript porjects for my Javascript course with The Tech Academy.
+sassycatslaps.github.io

-# sassycatslaps.github.io
+###This is where I will be submitting my Javascript porjects for my Javascript course with The Tech Academy.

 # README.md